eriksquires/RStudio_with_Windows/README.md

 Really can’t stress enough how much I hate VS Code.
 Mostly because my use of it is intermittent and this is one of those bro tools that wants you to show your machismo by absolutely not making anything intuitive.
-Still, I do use it, especially with SQL Tools extensions to help me view and edit my source databases.

-This may be confusingly simple because previous versions of WSL and VS Code required more complicated setups and shims.
+Installing VS Code for WSL may be confusingly simple for you because previous versions of WSL and VS Code required more complicated setups and shims.
 That’s no longer true.
+Here’s the rule:

 **Do NOT install VS Code in WSL.**

-Install VS Code from the Microsoft Store like any other Windows application.
-The trick to a happy life is that we will *install* VS Code in Windows but we will *launch* VS Code from inside WSL.
-You can use the Microsoft Store UI to locate VS Code or you can use PowerShell to install it like this:
+We now install VS Code from the Microsoft Store like any other Windows application.
+The trick to happiness is that we even though we will *install* VS Code in Windows we will *launch* VS Code from inside WSL.

+You can install VS Code from the Microsoft Store UI or even simply from PowerShell like this:

 ``` text
 PS C:\WINDOWS\system32> winget install Microsoft.VisualStudioCode
 ```

-There is one minor fixup in WSL you should do now, before starting code.
-Set up the git commit message editor to use `code` as well:
+There is one minor fixup in WSL for git you should do now, before starting code.
+Set up the git commit message editor to use `code` as
+well:

 ``` bash
 $ git config --global core.editor "code --wait"